Bekah Martinez Stuns In New Photo Only Weeks After Giving Birth

 Hey, a mom needs to get her glam on, too! ✨ I’ve never been a high-maintenance beauty kinda girl, so I LOVE how these beach waves are effortless with the @bondiboost triple-barrel Wave Wand.
 It’s the perfect summer mermaid look with so much less work!!
 I don’t really have a lot of time to be doing my hair these days ????
 Head to my stories to see me use the wand in action! #Boostyourroots #BondiBoost #sponsored

 In her caption, Martinez exuded how important it is for mothers to still get a chance to dress up and look their best.
-For her, this includes a simple hair style which she creates using a hair tool by the brand Bondi Boost, who sponsored this particular post.
-Martinez likes to use the triple-barrel Wave Wand to create some easy beach waves in her hair.
-She emphasized that now, as a mother of two, she doesn’t have a lot of extra time to get ready so she especially appreciates just how easy this product is.
-She included a second photo within the post in which she held up hair tool in front of her face.
+For her, this includes a simple hairstyle which she creates using a hair tool by the brand Bondi Boost, which sponsored this particular post.
+She explained that she likes to use the triple-barrel Wave Wand to create some easy beach waves in her hair.

+Martinez also emphasized that now, as a mother-of-two, she doesn’t have a lot of extra time to get ready, so she especially appreciates just how easy this product is to use.
+With that in mind, she included a second photo within the update in which she held up the hair tool in front of her face.

-Martinez’s post quickly racked up the likes, earning over 74,000 likes in no time.
-She has a total of over 600,000 followers on the platform overall.
-Many followers took to the comments section to compliment her on the photo and in particular, her hairstyle.
+Martinez’s post quickly racked up the likes, earning over 74,000 likes in no time from her 600,000-plus followers.
+Many fans took to the comments section to compliment her on the photo and in particular, her hairstyle.

 “I was just about to ask what you used to get your hair like this!
 I love it!
 Adds a whole new dimension to your look!
 Beautiful mama!” one social media user wrote.

 “You are so incredibly beautiful.
-Although, without makeup on you are a true knockout as well,” another person wrote.
+Although, without makeup on you are a true knockout as well,” another person gushed.

 As The Inquisitr previously reported, Martinez gave birth to Franklin on Friday, June 19, at 2:52 a.m. in the family’s living room, just one day after his due date.
 She and her boyfriend Grayston Leonard also have a young daughter named Ruth.